happner/happn-3/README.md

 my_client_instance.publish('e2e_test1/testsubscribe/data/', {property1:'property1',property2:'property2',property3:'property3'}, function(e, result){

-	//your result object has a special _meta property (not enumerable) that contains its actual _id, path, created and modified dates
-  //so you get back:
-  result = {
+	//your result does not contain the changed data, but it still has the _meta property: result = {
     _meta:{
       published: true,